Glaucoma/ Kala Motia

 In open-angle glaucoma, the drain itself is treated.
 The laser is used to modify the drain (trabeculosplasty) to help control eye pressure.

-In angle-closure glaucoma, the lasers create a hole in the iris (iridotomy) to improve the flow of aqueous fluid to the drain.
+In angle-closure glaucoma, the lasers create a hole in the iris (iridotomy) to create a by-pass a posterior to the anterior chamber within the eye to improve the flow of aqueous fluid.

-Though serious complications of modern glaucoma surgery are rare, they can occur, as with any surgery.
+Though serious complications of modern glaucoma surgery are rare, however, they can occur, as with any surgery.
+It is indicated if the IOP is not coming under control by medical treatment or if the compliance of the medical treatment is poor.
 Surgery is recommended if your ophthalmologist feels that it is safer to operate than to allow optic nerve damage to continue.

-Some complicated cases or advanced glaucoma patients require special valve surgery for control of the eye pressure.
+Some complicated cases of advanced glaucoma patients require special valve surgery to control of the eye pressure.